Associate Professor Thomas Lail - 2006 Chancellor's Award for Excellence in Teaching

 The program guides you to master skills, to grasp the ideas behind those skills and to move on to a four-year program with the confidence that you are well-prepared.

-This program is offered through the Fine Arts, Theatre Arts and Broadcast Communications Department.
+This program is offered through the Fine Arts, Theatre Arts and Digital Media Department.

 enrolled in studio art courses only.
 Painting students